Selective Transfer with Reinforced Transfer Network for Partial Domain Adaptation

 \section{Conclusion}

-In this work, we propose an end-to-end reinforced transfer network (RTNet), which utilizes both high-level and pixel-level information to address partial domain adaptation problem.
-The RTNet applies reinforcement learning to train a reinforced data selector based on the actor-critic framework to filter out outlier source classes with the purpose of mitigating negative transfer.
-Unlike previous partial domain adaptation methods based on adversarial network, the reinforced data selector we proposed can be integrated into almost all standard domain adaptation frameworks including those based on adversarial network, and those based on moment match.
-The state-of-the-art experimental results confirm the efficacy of our method.
-Future work will consider exploring more effective reward representations and improving the training efficiency of the model.
+In this work, we propose an end-to-end RTNet, which utilizes both high-level and pixel-level information to address PDA problem.
+RTNet applies RL to train a reinforced data selector based on actor-critic framework to filter outlier source classes with the purpose of mitigating negative transfer.
+Unlike previous adversarial-based PDA methods, The RDS we proposed can be integrated into almost all DA models including those based on adversarial network, and those based on moment match.
+Note that, the results of RTNet$_{adv}$ based on adversarial model are shown in Appendix.
+The state-of-the-art experimental results confirm the efficacy of RTNet. { }